stonecharioteer/blog/_drafts/a-half-hour-to-learn-ds-algo.md

 date:      "2021-01-17 12:10:57.992558"
 title:     "A Half Hour To Learn Data Structures And Algorithms"
 categories: ['learning']
+description: "In which I describe various data structures and algorithms, and take a rather high-level approach."
 ---

 As a self-taught developer, one of my weakpoints is interviewing.
 I suck at